-- (1) Chapters shall maintain a minimum of fourteen (14) to twenty-five (25) members, unless conditions dictate otherwise.
-The National Board reserves the right to grant exceptions to this requirement. - (2) Each Chapter must forward a portion of the membership dues for individual to the MANA National Office on an annual basis, according to the dues structure established by the MANA National Board of Directors.
-Failure to do so will nullify any individual's claim for direct benefits and services as well as the rights and privileges of National membership. - (3) Each Chapter must conduct its business in a fiscally responsible manner.
-This includes the obligation to become and remain a corporation in good standing in it respective jurisdiction, to file for tax-exempt status pursuant to the Internal Revenue Code and the laws of its respective jurisdiction and file all documents necessary to comply with all applicable provisions of federal and local law.
-Each Chapter shall submit an annual report to National at the end of each year on its activities. - (4) All duly chartered Chapters shall adopt the Corporation's acronym "MANA, A National Latina Organization" and the national logo.
-Chapters must clearly print their Chapter name on all-official stationary, membership directories, press releases, and all out-going materials produced by the Chapter.
-Chapters are to honor the fact that the national organization was founded in 1974 by Mexican American women in all relevant chapter literature and communications.
+(1) MANA de shall maintair n a minimum of fourteen (14) members, unless conditions dictate of therwise.
+The N ational Board reserves the right to grant exc eptions to this requirement.

+- (2) MANA de shall forward a portion of the membership dues for individual to the MANA National Office on an annual basis, according to the dues structure established by the MANA National Board of Directors.
+Failure to do so will nullify any individual's claim for direct benefits and services as well as the rights and privileges of National membership. - (3) MANA de shall conduct its business in a fiscally responsible manner.
+Each Chapter shall submit an annual report to National at the end of each year on its activities. - (4) MANA de shall adopt the MANA names, trademarks, and the national logo.
+MANA de shall clearly print the Chapter name on all-official stationary, membership directories, press releases, and all out-going materials produced by the Chapter.

-Section D. Revocation of Chapter
+Section C. Revocation of Chapter

-The MANA National Board of Directors, by a two-thirds vote, may revoke or suspend the charter of any Chapter that fails to comply with these Bylaws and/or other policies or directives adopted by the National Board or that operates in any way inconsistent with the spirit and intent of this Corporation or not in the best interest of the Corporation.
+The MANA National Board of Directors, by a two-thirds vote, may revoke or suspend the charter of any Chapter that fails to comply with these Bylaws and/or other policies or directives adopted by the National Board or that operates in any way inconsistent with the spirit and intent of this Chapter or not in the best interest of the Chapter.

-Article X. FISCAL YEAR
+Article IX.
+FISCAL YEAR

-The fiscal year for the Corporation will be the Calendar year.
+The fiscal year for the Chapter will be the Calendar year.

-Article XI.
-DISSOLUTION
+Article X. DISSOLUTION